CheryleBrantley/CheryleBrantley/README.md

 - - Cyber Security Engineering;
 - - Robotics & Mechatronics Engineering;
 - - Machine Learning Engineering (Python);
-- - and Software Engineering (Artificial Intelligence);
+- - and Software Engineering (Artificial Intelligence) -
+- I am certified in:
 -
-- I am certified in Cyber Security
+- - Cyber Security
-- and looking to collaborate with like-minded individuals.
+- - and looking to collaborate with like-minded individuals.

 <!---
 CheryleBrantley/CheryleBrantley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.